 There is no cut-and-dry answer to the question of how often you should feed a cat, unfortunately.
 The age and physical condition of your cat as well as your own lifestyle will all be contributing factors.
 The following article will serve as a guide and provide all the information that needs to be taken into account when developing a feeding routine for your pet.

-Like with humans, early age in cats is a time when they are most vulnerable and therefore require more nutrients than at other stages in their life.
-For correct growth and development they need more food per pound of body weight than adult cats.
+Like with humans, the early age in cats is a time when they are most vulnerable and therefore require more nutrients than at other stages in their life.
+For correct growth and development, they need more food per pound of body weight than adult cats.
 Due to their petite size, it isn’t feasible for kittens to consume large portions of food, so smaller but more frequent meals are required.
-Of course however you don’t want to overfeed your kitten either, as this can be just as detrimental to their health as underfeeding can, so weighing your kitten regularly to ensure a regular and normal growth is occurring is an important aspect of their early life.
+Of course, however, you don’t want to overfeed your kitten either, as this can be just as detrimental to their health as underfeeding can, so weighing your kitten regularly to ensure regular and normal growth is occurring is an important aspect of their early life.
 As a rough guide, consider four small meals spaced out between the day when the kitten is up to six weeks old.
 From six to twelve weeks, squash these meals into slightly larger portions given three times a day.
 At six months it is acceptable to offer just two meals a day.

 Officially a cat is not considered an adult cat until they are one year old, but as soon as they reach maturity, feeding your cat food that is nutritionally balanced for maintenance just once or twice a day will be sufficient to keep them fit and healthy.

 The feeding routine you decide upon can remain unchanged as long as your cat is free from serious weight gain or illness.
 It would only be if either of these instances occurred that you should rethink either the food itself or the routine, if not both.